WikiLogic/api/README.md

 * [ ] list things here we need help with!
 * [ ] split users out into their own db, I'm thinking mongo?
 Is that nuts?
-* [ ] get travis to run and test against an empty DB
+* [ ] Debug the travis.yml file - it's running and seems to be passing random tests.
+Something's up!
 * [ ] build this API into it's own docker image on dockerhub

 ---